Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 #from now on it is assumed your project root directory is called "Height_Prediction_PRS".
 ```

-### Prepare genotype input data from HRS, UKBB, JHS, WHI.
+### Prepare genotype input data

 Go to the [input directory](input/README.md) and follow instructions.

 Within each dataset's directory you will find a README.md with instructions on how to prepare input data.

-**Note:** there is an assumption that you have access to the datasets used in this paper.
-We are not allowed to share the raw data.

-**Note:** also, if you do get access to the data you will need to fix the path to the data accordingly.
+**Note: if you do get access to the data you will need to fix the path to the data accordingly.

 ### Get data ready for clumping/pruning